 Because of their dense thickness, high-quality carpets are difficult to move the fibers far enough apart to view the backing.
 The density of a carpet is also represented as a number, and anything above 3,000 is excellent quality, with some top carpets reaching 7,000 or more.

 In a square yard of carpet, the face weight is the amount of grams of fiber.
 The better carpets have higher weights.
-The pile length has an impact on the face weight.
+The pile length and the style of carpet both have an impact on the face weight.
 Extra-long fibers, such as in shag carpeting, will weigh more than short ones like in Berber.
 Taking this into account, high-quality carpet with average length fibers should have a face weight of at least 35 ounces.

 What are the best materials for carpets?